 Learn what these legal actions could mean for you.

-For customers of many banks, your contract limits your right to sue.
-For instance, it’s possible your Charles Schwab contract says you can’t sue Charles Schwab in any court except Small Claims Court, thanks to an arbitration clause.
+It’s likely your Chase Bank contract says you can’t sue Chase in any court except Small Claims Court, thanks to an arbitration clause.

-If your contract has this clause, you should know that suing through Small Claims Court can be time consuming and complicated.
-We suggest considering filing for consumer arbitration as a better solution.
+Because suing through Small Claims Court can be time consuming and complicated, we suggest consumer arbitration as a better solution.

 Class action lawsuits are designed to bring together a group of individuals with the same complaint.

 However, if you see an arbitration clause in your contract, you may not be able to file or join an existing class action lawsuit.